 The Interbotix Python-ROS Interface requires that the ROS Interface has already been installed.

-For usage and structure information on the Python interface that builds on top of ROS, check out the Python Demos page.
+For usage and structure information on the Python interface that builds on top of ROS, check out the Python Demos for ROS 1 or the Python Demos for ROS 2 pages.
 Further documentation of the Python API’s functionality can be found on this page.
 Note that you can check the source code methods’ docstrings for information on each method.

 - Body Frame